Features of Dusty Dulcimers

 Dusty Strings dulcimers are known for their tuning stability, and this has always been a top priority for us.
-We've made design choices in style of construction, sizing of structural parts and types of wood to achieve a consistency that means you don't have to spend 15 or 20 minutes tuning every time you sit down to play.
-Your dulcimer will be easier to deal with and, barring environmental changes, should stay pleasant to play for a couple of weeks or more.
+We've made design choices in style of construction, sizing of structural parts, and species of wood in order to achieve a consistency that means you don't have to spend 15 or 20 minutes tuning every time you sit down to play.
+We even embed carbon fiber rods into the bracing of some of our larger models to add stiffness to the frame.

 Adapting to a different string spacing is a fairly quick process.
 Once your body becomes accustomed to a new spacing, there is really no issue moving back and forth between old and new.

-All Dusty Strings dulcimers have a convenient handle port cut into the back to make it easier to grasp and carry the dulcimer with one hand.
+All Dusty dulcimers have a convenient handle hole cut into the back to make it easier to grasp and carry the dulcimer with one hand.

 We also put a threaded insert in the back of the dulcimer, which is designed to accept a single playing leg, providing an easy, portable, and affordable way to prop the dulcimer up to a comfortable playing angle.